From Books . . . to Buildings . . . GMCA will get you there . . .

 • Introduction to Plumbing Fixtures

-• Introduction to Drain, Waste, and Vent (DWV) Systems
+• Introduction to Drain, Waste, and Vent Systems

 • Introduction to Water Distribution Systems